-Restoration Benefit In Health Insurance
+Restoration Benefit in Health Insurance

 The costs of medical treatments are on the rise.
 Even if you purchase a health insurance policy to cover the same, a single hospitalisation might deplete the sum insured.
 If this happens, you will be left without a cover for the rest of the year.
 This is even more stressful if you have a family floater plan - your family members will be left without a cover.
 A subsequent hospitalisation within the same year will have to be paid for from your own pocket!